 Another great example of statistics in the government is figuring out whether or not to raise the minimum wage due to a rise in the cost of living.
 Statistical data gives the government the best idea regarding whether or not the cost of living will continue to rise.

 The Role of Statistics in Astronomy

 It is impossible to take out a ruler and measure the distance of the Earth from the sun.
 Unless, of course, you somehow manage to invent a suit that can survive the temperatures of the sun and design a ruler long enough to measure such a distance.
 However, it would likely take you a very long time to measure such a distance anyway.

 Instead, astronomers use estimates and mathematical theories to devise their best guess to just how far items in the universe are away from each other.
 This is why when you read a news report that a star will likely be going supernova “any day now,” you have to understand that “any day now” could mean tomorrow, a year from now, or even ten thousand years from now.
-Learn astronomy online with this class.

 The Role of Statistics in the Natural and Social Sciences

 Biology, physics, chemistry, meteorology, sociology, communication, and even information technology all use statistics.
 For many of these categories, the use of statistics in that field involves collecting data, analyzing it, coming up with a hypothesis, and testing that hypothesis.

 In biology, the use of statistics within that field is known as biostatistics, biometry, or biometrics.
 Biostatistics often involves the design of experiments in medicine, online pharmacy, agriculture, and fishery.
 It also involves collecting, summarizing, and analyzing the data received from those experiments as well as the decided results.
 Medical biostatistics is a separate branch that deals mainly with medicine and health.